family gathering during holidays

 Open communication with your children about drinking and its consequences is essential.
 Letting your kids know the harmful effects alcohol has on the brain when drinking at a young age may prevent them from experimenting.
 Keep alcohol out of reach in the house, and if your child does get stuck in a situation where they drink alcohol, let them know they can always rely on you without judgment.

-If you or someone you know is suffering from substance abuse and looking for recovery assistance, the Wellspring Center of Prevention is here to help.
+If you or someone you know is suffering from substance misuse and looking for recovery assistance, the Wellspring Center of Prevention is here to help.
 We can assist you in finding a treatment facility through the Self Help Tool

 Photo by Nicole Michalou